-• Financial Overview:
+Financial Overview:

-Currently, the agency has two major funding sources, state general funds are used to support state mandated activities and services and, a federal grant from the U.S Election Assistance Commission is used to implement the federal Help America Vote Act (HAVA) mandates.
+The State Board of Elections is supported by two major funding sources, state general funds are used to support state mandated activities and services and, a federal grant from the U.S Election Assistance Commission is used to implement the federal Help America Vote Act of 2002 (HAVA) requirements.
+67% of the agency's general fund budget is used to provide financial assistance to local governments for general registrars and local electoral boards salaries.
+30% (or \$1 million) of the remaining 33% of the general fund budget supports costs associated with maintaining a computerized statewide voter registration system.

 The HAVA grant requires a 5% state match and a specific level of state spending ("continuity of effort") towards implementing and maintaining HAVA mandates.

-The HAVA funding are one-time grants and it is not anticipated that this funding source will be available after fiscal 2010.
+The HAVA funding are one-time grants and it is not anticipated that this funding source will be available after fiscal 2014.